Soulm8te

-SOULM8TE (pronounced "Soulmate") is an upcoming American science fiction erotic thriller film serving as a spin-off and the third installment in the M3GAN franchise.
-Directed and co-written by Kate Dolan, it stars Lily Sullivan, David Rysdahl, Claudia Doumit and Oliver Cooper.
-The plot follows a man who buys an gynoid to cope with the death of his wife.
-Jason Blum and James Wan serve as producers under their Blumhouse Productions and Atomic Monster banners.
+Soulm8te (stylized in all caps and pronounced as "Soulmate") is a 2026 American science fiction erotic thriller film serving as a spin-off of the horror film M3GAN, and the third installment in the M3GAN franchise.
+Directed and co-written by Kate Dolan, from a screenplay with Rafael Jordan based on a story by James Wan, Ingrid Bisu, and Jordan, it stars Lily Sullivan, David Rysdahl, and Claudia Doumit.
+Jason Blum and Wan serve as producers under their Blumhouse–Atomic Monster banners.
+The plot follows a man who beta tests an android to cope with the death of his wife.